Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Rice.
 3. Amedeo Avogadro.

-The law becomes clear if we remember that in gaseous form the distance between particles is incomparably greater than the size of the particles themselves.
+The law becomes clear if we remember that in a gaseous form the distance between the particles is incomparably greater than the size of the particles themselves.

 Thus, the following conclusions can be drawn from Avogadro's law: